Our Distinguished IB Program

 Passionate—IB students are passionate about learning and personal growth.
 They thrive in an atmosphere of authentic, student-directed learning, and are willing to take risks, explore new ideas, and grow as an individual and a citizen of the world.

-Today, there are over 3,900 schools in more than 140 countries that offer IB.
-Country Day is the only private school in North Carolina offering the program.
+As of December 2018, there are 4,964 IB schools in 153 countries, and Country Day is proud to be the oldest IB Diploma Program school in North Carolina.
 Our small class sizes are essential to successfully developing the intellectual, personal, emotional, and social skills that the IB Program promises for students.

-Below are typical course selections for IB.
+Below are typical course selections for IB, but there are many possibilities beyond what is listed below.
 Each IB student will craft an individual schedule based on their experiences, graduation requirements, and academic strengths.
-Visit the IB curriculum page for course descriptions.
+Visit the IB curriculum page for course descriptions and contact Stewart Peery, IB Coordinator with any scheduling questions.

 Typical junior year courses include: